 The solution will support 2 types of callback flows:

-Callback set by IVR (CVP Application) – this scenario will be used to schedule client callbacks presented by IVR in case no agents are available, or the estimate wait time is very high and the customer decides to wait not hanging on phone.
+Callback set by IVR (CVP Application) – this scenario will be used to schedule client callbacks presented by IVR in case no agents are available, or the estimate wait time is very high and the customer decides to wait on the phone.

 Callback set by Finesse Gadget – this scenario will be used to schedule client callbacks when customer is already connected to agent but during conversation client will require to end conversion and reschedule it for the future.